sal55/langs/MLang.md/readme.md

         end
     end
 ```
 This record is only 4 bytes in size, because the space is shared: `a b f` are all at offset 0.
 In the past I used `@` to share space in the record.
-The same example would be:
+This still works; the same example would be:
 ```
     record R =
         int32 a